Mariam1341/alx-low_level_programming/README.md

 - This repository consists of all the C programming projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering Programme in partnership with [Holberton School](https://www.holbertonschool.com/) by [Mariam1341](https://github.com/Mariam1341).
 - All main.c files are prewritten by the school.
 We build functions that produce a specific output while also taking into consideration edge cases.
--I am learning about data structures, algorithms, and other low-level programming concepts while working in the C language.
+- I am learning about data structures, algorithms, and other low-level programming concepts while working in the C language.
 I update this repo with my learning progresses with hands-on projects as listed below:

 * [0x00.
 C - Hello, World](./0x00-hello_world)